 You’re moving, and that is a big deal!
 This is the end of an important chapter in your life.
 Regardless of if that chapter was an amazing one, an emotional one, or a turbulent time, it’s still important to reflect on all that has happened.
 Take a moment to journal about everything that has taken place, as well as write about the lessons that you’ve learned throughout this era.
 You’ll find it’s a great way to process everything now, as well as serve as an excellent piece of nostalgia years down the road.

 As another form of reflection, taking pictures of your house or apartment can also be a great way to remember your place.
 This can be especially helpful if you know this move is going to be an emotionally challenging one.

 These are just a few of the many tips we have for taking care of yourself as you get ready for a big move.
 In our next blog post, we’ll feature even more ideas on how you can practice self-care before, during, and after moving day.
 In the meantime, contact our moving company to help make your next move become your easiest one yet!
-With packing/unpacking services, furniture assembly/disassembly, commercial moving services and so much more, Scott’s Oceana Moving` is here to help.
+With packing and unpacking services, furniture assembly and disassembly, commercial moving services, and so much more, Scott’s Oceana Moving is here to help.
 We look forward to hearing from you!